arifinmash/comprehensiveartifacts/README.md

 ## Methodology
 ### Data Generation
-The purpose of generating additional data is to assess the performance of the model when exposed to unfamiliar data.
+The purpose of generating additional data is to assess the performance of the model when exposed to unfamiliar malware.
 The original dataset, sourced from the CIC website, was primarily focused on trojans, spyware, and ransomware.
 To expand the diversity of malware types in our dataset, we gathered samples from various other categories, such as botnets, advanced persistent threats (APTs), keyloggers, and more.
 We then established a virtual environment and executed each malware sample within it, capturing memory dumps using FTK Imager software.
 Subsequently, we employed a tool called "volmemlyzer" to analyze these memory dump images, extracting relevant features and associated data for further examination.
 ![Screenshot width="10" height="10"](datasetgeneration.png)

 ### Training & Test Dataset creation